-The CAT is one of the most competitive MBA/PGDM entrance exams in India, taken by lakhs of aspirants each year.
-Since the exam is conducted in multiple shifts, the difficulty level of each slot may slightly vary.
-To ensure fairness, the CAT normalization process is used.
-This process converts your raw marks into a scaled score in CAT.
-This scaled score is then used for percentile calculation.
+The CAT is one of the toughest and most competitive MBA/PGDM entrance exams in India.
+Lakhs of aspirants appear for it every year!
+Since the exam is held in multiple shifts, the difficulty level can vary a bit from one slot to another.
+To keep things fair, CAT uses a normalization process that adjusts your raw marks into a scaled score.
+This score is then used to calculate your percentile.

 The CAT normalization process is a statistical method used to ensure fairness when the exam is conducted in multiple slots.
 The CAT exam 2025 will be held in three sessions on the same day.
 Therefore, the difficulty level of each slot may not be exactly the same.
 To maintain equality, the raw scores of candidates are scaled and normalized.
 This is done so that no aspirant is at an advantage or disadvantage due to the slot they appeared in.